Kiev, July 18, 2019

 His Beatitude Metropolitan Onuphry of Kiev and All Ukraine, the primate of the canonical Ukrainian Orthodox Church, has appealed to both His Holiness Patriarch Kirill of Moscow and All Russia and Ukrainian President Vladimir Zelensky to resume the prisoner exchange in Donbass.

-The metropolitan spoke about reconciliation, the prisoner exchange, and the Church’s role in these matters in a new interview with channel “Ukraine.”
+The metropolitan spoke about reconciliation, the prisoner exchange, and the Church’s role in these matters in a new interview with the channel “Ukraine.”

 “I have already sent letters to His Holiness Patriarch Kirill to organize a motion for our prisoners of war, and to our president with a corresponding letter to restore this process.
 We are now asking that all the prisoners of war would be released in an ‘all for all’ format,” His Beatitude said.